 Before you start writing a job offer letter, call the candidate first to ensure they are still interested in the role.
 They might have accepted a different role or want to withdraw their application for ot her reasons.
 To save time it’s therefore best to call the candidate first.

-Not only is your chance to confirm that they are still interested in joining your organisation, but it is also a prime opportunity to discuss the offer in more detail and whether any negotiation is needed around the compensation you have outlined - this may put a halt on things so it’s important to be forward with this and keep things moving along fast so not to delay the hiring process any longer.
+Not only is this your chance to confirm that they are still interested in joining your organisation, but it is also a prime opportunity to discuss the offer in more detail and whether any negotiation is needed around the compensation you have outlined - this may put a halt on things so it’s important to be forward with this and keep things moving along fast so not to delay the hiring process any longer.

 Clearly reconfirm what you are willing to pay them and the benefits they can access (this should already have been touched on earlier in the application process).
 This will give them an idea of the total compensation package - most importantly, this manages expectations.
 If you are unsure of the market rates or salaries, refer to salary guides to better understand what you should be offering in your market and industry.